verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 ```

 ### Life cycle
-With Verrazzano, you manage the lifecycle of applications using Component and ApplicationConfiguration resources.
+With Verrazzano, you manage the life cycle of applications using `Component` and `ApplicationConfiguration` resources.
 Typically, you would modify the Coherence cluster resource to make changes or to do lifecycle operations,
 like scale in and scale out.
 However, in the Verrazzano environment, the Cluster resource is owned by the
 Verrazzano application operator and will be reconciled to match the component workload resource.
 Therefore,
 you need to manage the cluster configuration by modifying the resource, either by `kubectl edit` or applying a new YAML file.
+Verrazzano
-Verrazzano will notice that the component resource changed and will update the Coherence resource as needed.
+will notice that the `Component` resource changed and will update the Coherence resource as needed.

 #### Provisioning
-When you apply the component YAML  file shown previously, Kubernetes will create a component.oam.verrazzano.io resource, but
+When you apply the component YAML  file shown previously, Kubernetes will create a `component.oam.verrazzano.io` resource, but
-the Coherence cluster will not be created until you create the ApplicationConfiguration resource, which references
+the Coherence cluster will not be created until you create the `ApplicationConfiguration` resource, which references
 the Coherence component.
 When the application is created, Verrazzano creates a Coherence custom resource for each
 cluster, which is subsequently processed by the Coherence operator, resulting in a new cluster.
 After a cluster
 is created, the Coherence operator will monitor the Coherence resource to reconcile the state of the cluster.
+You can
-You can add a new Coherence workload to a running application, or remove an existing workload, simply be modifying
+add a new Coherence workload to a running application, or remove an existing workload, by modifying
-the ApplicationConfiguration resource and adding or removing the Coherence component.
+the `ApplicationConfiguration` resource and adding or removing the Coherence component.

 #### Scaling
-Scaling a Coherence cluster is easily done by modifying the replicas field in the component resource.
+Scaling a Coherence cluster is done by modifying the replicas field in the `Component` resource.
 Verrazzano
 will modify the Coherence resource replicas field and the cluster will be scaled accordingly.
 The following example
 configuration shows the `replicas` field that specifies the number of pods in the cluster.
 ```